-Dislocation is more likely to occur in people who have had previous dislocations or who have looseness of the jaw (hypermobility), which may result from temporomandibular disorders (see Temporomandibular Disorders).
+Dislocation is more likely to occur in people who have had previous dislocations or who have looseness of the jaw (hypermobility), which may result from temporomandibular disorders Temporomandibular Disorders The temporomandibular joints are the connections between the temporal bones of the skull and the lower jawbone (mandible).
+There are two temporomandibular joints, one on each side of the face... read more .

 A doctor or dentist typically maneuvers the jaw back into place by hand (manual reduction).